Machinery

 The machinery industry develops and incorporates some of the most advanced technologies of any manufacturing sector.
 These technologies cover not only machine development but also production and supply.

 Industrial machinery is at the forefront of digital transformation and Industry 4.0.
 This requires IT infrastructure to support enterprise systems both internally and/or externally – i.e. in the cloud.
-Aging workforces, an increasing shortage of skilled labour, and on-shoring has forced manufacturers to embrace automation and new production technologies such as robotics and cobots.
+Aging workforces, an increasing shortage of skilled labor, and ongoing supply chain challenges have forced manufacturers to embrace automation and new production technologies such as robotics and cobots.

 Design/Engineering/Manufacturing Software Market Share – Machinery Industry